SW-e/ADAmantiumForgers/index.md

 Answer the following questions:

 *   Can we identify communities inside the main US News&Politics channels ?
 Is there a clear left-right polarization ?
-*   What is the distribution of users polarization?
+*   What is the distribution of user's polarization?
 Is it Gaussian?
 How many very extreme users do we see?
 *   How are main political events treated by channels in different communities ?

 ## Are the users only commenting on channels of their political views?

 Political polarization is, according to Wikipedia, the divergence of political attitudes away from the center, towards ideological extremes.
-In a polarized society, people tend to get further and further away from the middle and from each other, rejecting any kind of middle ground and enclosing themselves in their filter bubble, only watching news that already matches their opinion.
+In a polarized society, people tend to get further and further away from the middle and from each other, rejecting any kind of middle ground and enclosing themselves in their filter bubble, only watching the news that already matches their opinion.

 How could we quantify this on YouTube?
-Since we have a list of channels classified on a left-right axis, let's evaluate each user by the orientation of the channels on which he mostly commented on, and call it an "open-mindness score", "political engagement score" or polarization score, alias **p-score**.
+Since we have a list of channels classified on a left-right axis, let's evaluate each user by the orientation of the channels on which he mostly commented on, and call it an "open-mindedness score", "political engagement score" or polarization score, alias **p-score**.
 This rating would be the average of the "score" obtained by one user that gets points for each comment on classified channels, according to the following scale:

 ![p-score scale](assets/img/LR_axis.png)